section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 The only thing left to figure out is the current iteration's average after subtracting the previous iteration's average and the current gradient.
 #### There have been significant developments on the Adadelta front
-In order to overcome Adagrad's shortcomings, two new ideas have been implemented by Adadelta.
+To overcome Adagrad's shortcomings, two new ideas have been implemented by Adadelta.
-- The sum of squared gradients should be accumulated within a limited period of time, rather than over the course of time.
+- The sum of squared gradients should be accumulated within a limited time, rather than with time.
 For example, the sum of squared slopes in Adagrad can be accumulated up to infinity, but this is not the case here.
-Learning rate approaches 0 as sum approaches infinite since this total is in denominator and learning rate is in numerator.
-In order to keep learning going even after many iterations, Adadelta limits the maximum size of the total that can be computed.
+Learning rate approaches 0 as sum approaches infinite since this total is in denominator and learning rate is in the numerator.
+To keep the learning going even after many iterations, Adadelta limits the maximum size of the total that can be computed.
 - Correct the inconsistencies in the units used in gradient descent algorithms.
-In the past algorithms (e.g. Adagrad, SGD or Momentum), the units of a parameter's gradient instead of its parameter are updated.
+In the past algorithms (e.g. Adagrad, SGD, or Momentum), the units of a parameter's gradient instead of its parameter are updated.
 In other words, the update's units don't line up with the parameter's units.
 A Hessian approximation is used in place of the learning to ensure that the update direction matches the negative gradient at every step as in SGD.
 As a result, there is no longer a need to manually set the learning rate in the update rule.
 ### Mini Batch Stochastic Gradient Descent

 Several improvements have been made to the SGD algorithm in recent years.
 SGD, however,  is time-consuming since it computes derivatives for every point in the dataset individually.